tokenize-x/tx-xrpl-token-migrator/README.md

 chmod +x run.sh
 ```

-* Check that you don't use password in the sript
+* Check that you don't use password in the script

 ```bash
 cat run.sh